This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Applicants 18+, registering for the first time:

-Click here to find the complete required documents while applying for NICOP.
+Click here to find the documents required to apply for NICOP.

 How to apply for NICOP?

-If you already possess a 13-digit NADRA ID number, you can get your ID card converted to a NICOP.
-In case you do not possess the 13-digit ID number from NADRA, you will be getting your new NICOP as the first identity document.
+If you already have a 13-digit NADRA ID number, you can convert your ID card to a NICOP.
+If you do not possess the 13-digit ID number from NADRA, you will receive your new NICOP as your first identity document.

 Application through NADRA Registration Center (NRC)